koen-schouten/artificial_intelligence/README.md

 # Artificial Intelligence

 This repo contains a number of Artifical Intelligence related algorithms implemented in python.
-These algorithms were covered during the course Kunstmatige Intilligentie of the Open Universiteit.
+These algorithms were covered during the course Kunstmatige Intelligentie of the Open Universiteit.

+Each file contains an algorithm and a simple example on how to use this algorihm.

-These algorithms are explained in the book:
+The explaination for each algorithm can be found in the book:

 Artificial Intelligence: Foundations of Computational Agents
 David L. Poole and Alan K. Mackworth